 The Intermediate Course in beekeeping builds on the knowledge gained from the Preliminary Course and improves the understanding of both the scientific and practical aspects of beekeeping.
 It consists of three parts; Scientific, Practical and Apiary Practical, delivered over a period of at least two years and leading to the Federation of Irish Beekeepers’ Associations (FIBKA) Intermediate Certificate of Proficiency in Beekeeping.

-The Scientific and Practical parts each consist of 15 “winter” evening classroom sessions, delivered in alternative years.
-The Practical part was delivered in 2016 -17 and will be delivered in 2018-2019.
+The Scientific and Practical parts each consist of 15 ‘winter’ evening classroom sessions, delivered in alternative years.
+The Practical part was delivered in 2016-17 and will be delivered again in 2018-2019.
 The Scientific part will be delivered in 2017-18.

-The Ulster Beekeepers’ Association (UBKA) will deliver the Practical part of this Intermediate level course at CAFRE Greenmount Co.
-Antrim, Comber Co.
-Down, Dromore Co.
-Down, and Enniskillen Co.
-Fermanagh starting in September 2016.
+The Ulster Beekeepers’ Association (UBKA) will deliver the Scientific part of this Intermediate level course at CAFRE Greenmount Campus Co.
+Antrim; Comber Co.
+Down; Dromore Co.
+Down; and Enniskillen Campus Co.
+Fermanagh, starting in September 2017.

 Who is the course for?
 Holders of the FIBKA Preliminary Beekeeping certificate (or equivalent) who wish to increase their knowledge, understanding and practical skills in beekeeping.